Thursday, April 19, 2018

 Click here to read the Needlenotes for our current member and chapter activities.
 There is more information

 in the newsletter about the upcoming activities for this year and our year-long project and other retreats for fall and spring.
 Also, read our advertisers' Shop News to learn about their upcoming events and classes.

 If you have missed any previous newsletters, click here or click Needlenotes Newsletter under the Contents heading on the left side of this page.

-SIGN-UP IS NOW OPEN!!
+SIGN-UP IS CLOSING SOON!!

 Pilot Class by Michele Roberts